kmdlogic/kmd-logic-sms-client/README.md

 # KMD Logic SMS Client

 A dotnet client library for the KMD Logic SMS, which allows to create a provider configurations and send sms.

 ## How to use this client library

-In projects or components integrate **Logic sms service** by adding a reference to nuget package [Kmd.Logic.Sms.Client](https://www.nuget.org/packages?q=Kmd.Logic.Sms.Client)
+Add a reference to the [Kmd.Logic.Sms.Client](https://www.nuget.org/packages?q=Kmd.Logic.Sms.Client) nuget package.

 Use the `IKMDLogicSMSServiceAPI` like this